Gabe-Thomp/Gabe-Thomp.github.io/content/authors/admin/_index.md

 I'm currently an undergraduate student at NC State pursuing dual degrees in physics and electrical engineering.
 I am generally interested in (1) purposeful and intelligent design of AI models, and (2) what we can learn about intelligence by studying these models.
 I believe we're living through a unique moment in history where we can study intelligence via these mathematical artifacts that we call neural networks, which are more amenable to scientific inquiry than biological brains.

 I'm particularly drawn to interpretability research, specifically applied to large-scale deep learning models.
 I believe this understanding will be crucial for building more robust and trustworthy AI systems, as well as paving the way for future improvements in AI models themselves.
+AI applications that I am most excited for are multimodal understanding and AI4Science.

 Apart from work, I love exercise, playing music, and serving in the community.
 I ran my first marathon at a 3:28 time.
 At NC State, I lead our chapter of [Musical Empowerment](https://musical-empowerment.org/), which provides free music lessons to underprivileged kids in the Raleigh-Durham area.